readium/annotations/README.md

 #### 1.3.2.
 Selector

 An annotation refers to a segment of a resource, which is identified by one or more Selectors.
-The nature of the Selector and methods to describe segments depend on the resource type.
+The nature of the Selectors and methods to describe segments depend on the resource type.
 Providing more than one Selector allows an annotation software to choose the most accurate selector from those it can handle, and helps accomodating evolutions on the annotated resource.

 Annotation selectors are specified in [W3C Annotation Data Model, section Selectors](https://www.w3.org/TR/2017/REC-annotation-model-20170223/#selectors).
-This specification filters selectors deemed useful for annotating publications, details the use of these selectors and defines new selectors when deemed useful.
+This specification filters selectors deemed useful for annotating publications and details the use of these selectors.

-Note: In (X)HTML documents, reading systems locate a segment of text using a [DOM Range](https://dom.spec.whatwg.org/#interface-abstractrange).
-Most Selectors are in practice serialized representations of such Range after normalisation.
+Note: New selectors will certainly be defined in the coming months, after discussion with members of the W3C Publishing Maintenance Working Group.

 ##### 1.3.2.1.
 Text Quote Selector

-Important: This selector contains full annotated text segments and, therefore, must not be used when the content is protected by a DRM which limits the number of characters that may be copied.
+This Selector describes a range of text by copying it, and including some of the text immediately before (a prefix) and after (a suffix) it to distinguish between multiple copies of the same sequence of characters.

 Whitespaces present in the source document are preserved in the “prefix”, “exact”, and “suffix” segments and are represented as per the JSON Grammar (e.g. `\n`, `\t` etc.).

 Note: There is no restriction on the amount of the preceding and following text that can be included in the selector, but this amount should be left as low as possible.

+Important: This selector contains full annotated text segments and, therefore, must not be used when the publication is protected by a DRM which limits the number of characters that may be copied.

+Implementation: This selector is exported from Thorium Reader 3.1 if the publication is free from a DRM.

 Sample 3: A text segment represented as a TextQuoteSelector.